gjbex/IoTests/README.md

 Some applications to perform various I/O tests.

 ## What is it?
+1. `BlockSize`: small utility to determine a file system's block size.
 1. `DiskFitness`: file system performance check, either using indepedent processes, or MPI with POSIX I/O.
 1. `ReadWrite`: Test application to experiment with read and write